DisnakeDev/disnake/docs/api.rst

     .. versionadded:: 2.0

-    :param integration: The integration that was created.
+    :param integration: The integration that was updated.
     :type integration: :class:`Integration`

 .. function:: on_raw_integration_delete(payload)